jg925/ece3400_2019-team10/milestones/milestone3.md

   direction dir;
 };

 struct box {
-  byte visited;
-  byte walls;
+  byte visited; // bytes to save space byte walls; // bytes to save space
 };

-StackArray <byte> path;
+StackArray <byte> path; // bytes to save space box maze[100];
-box maze[100];
 node current;

+void dfs( byte location ) {
   // NOTE: location must be an open location for
   // us to go to and we must be facing that location.

-void dfs( byte location ) {

   movetoLocation(location); // move to the open location using same navigation code as Milestone 2 determineWalls(location); // Determine what paths are open